Featured Image: Landscape by HUA TUNAN

-Anyway, I paid for a ticket, and was actually quite charmed by the collection, which features an eclectic mix of street artists from all over the world in a wide range of art styles and forms.
+I’m glad I took a chance because I was actually quite charmed by the collection, which features an eclectic mix of street artists from all over the world in a wide range of art styles and forms.

 My favourite pieces by far were the on-site pieces, created by artists specially for this exhibit.
 After all, my biggest attraction to street art is its vulnerable ephemerality.
 The flippant posture of street art toward its own destructibility has always seemed to me, the best fuck you it can offer to the institution’s insistence on permanence.
 The power in refusing longevity for freedom is a magnetic kind of power, which funnily enough, drives more desire to prevent its eventual disappearance.
 Since these pieces were created right on the gallery walls though, the eventual teardown of the exhibition for the next one requires their destruction, albeit after lots of digital documentation.
 Or who knows?
 Maybe the gallery will cut out that section of the wall and archive it for the future.
 Either way, I dig the weird shuffle dance of ideology happening.